 Furthermore, Tropea is renowned for its picturesque alleys, lively piazzas, and breathtaking location atop dramatic cliffs that offer stunning views of sunsets.

 Tropea’s coastline has towering cliffs and sandy beaches meeting the clear sea.
 Summer sees Italian vacationers.
-Inhabited since Neolithic times, Tropea has been occupied by various groups including the Turks.
+Since Neolithic times, Tropea has been occupied by various groups, including the Turks.
 Famous sweet red onions grown in the area can be made into marmalade.
 Tropea boasts one of Italy’s best stretches of beach with stunning views of the town and sanctuary above the water.
-Spend an entire afternoon in the crystal clear, Caribbean-blue water.
+Spend an entire afternoon in the crystal apparent, Caribbean-blue water.

 Firstly, it is a stunning and stylish town that graces the cover of the Amalfi Coast.
 Its charming streets and staircases are lined with beautiful hotels, restaurants, and shops adorned with fragrant wisteria.
 Once a significant part of the Republic of Amalfi, Positano is now a luxurious resort that attracts many visitors.
 You can stroll on its pedestrian lanes and enjoy breathtaking sea views.
 Suppose you prefer not to look at the sea.
 In that case, you can marvel at the delightful wisterias that adorn the colorful houses or explore the many boutiques that offer exquisite lemon ceramics and handmade leather sandals.